jerry-harm/hmac-file-server/README.md

 ReaskSecretInterval = "24h"                  # Interval for reasking the secret (e.g., "24h" for 24 hours)
 ```

+### Reask Secret Configuration
+- **ReaskSecretEnabled**: A boolean value to enable or disable the periodic reasking of the HMAC secret.
+- **ReaskSecretInterval**: A string that defines the interval for reasking the secret, e.g., `"24h"` for 24 hours.

 ### Running the server
 ```bash
 ./hmac-file-server --config=config.toml